makoConstruct/mak/README.md

 )
 ```

 As you can see, the nerves cross inter-task barriers.
-There is a reason for this, but I feel the tasks mostly just get in the way here.
-Let's phrase this differently.
+There is a reason for this, but I feel the tasks are getting in the way here.
+Let's phrase this differently so that you can see the structure of the build more clearly.

 ```typescript
 import {mak, write, dir, file} from 'mak'